-Charles Nainca Thompson were etc. our likeies, nomeen to the found, table lep tof the resourched airounds as and lee said, "so gap seed to find Table."
-And that was de folders dream too.
-He wanted to pull Table to our of the sea: to bring has pride and digital to our cultures and to give it to our Edynam and give it to our Calbera and the our calbera and to give it to our Edynam and give it to our Calbera.
-Outside we wanted to learn, but in relative terms we weren't review about it until we be the falles, and then everything changed it, enhanged from sementhing that was furn to do, to something we were obligated to do for the rest of our likes. would inflict und demanded strict and exacting training regime to prepare the crew.
-He also issued a non-regulable challenge to his yellow and the strict and exacting training regime to prepare the crew.
-He also issued a non-regulable challenge to his will be yellow and this is vertuin: "Okay, you want to marigate.
-Nainous" so who is your teacher?"
-And that was the key queetice, and he already knew the answer to the question.
-Then he said, "If Man don't one, you don't go."
-If the force of the outformation surprised Thompson, the demand its If the force of the outformation surprised Thompson, the demand its more considerable to the conformation surprised Thompson, the demand its first properties. distrit, the already know that his navigation study was brushy exercible in distrit, the already know that his navigation study was brushy exercible the he surface and that he despensarily readed they.
-When is asked when he found the confidence to apprench Paining to said him to reade-specific the surface of the Heisemian in the master anavigation due valued his hands of the Heisemian in the part of the surface of the surf Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
+Charles Nainca Thompson were etc. our likeies, nomeen to the found, table lep tof the resourched airounds as and be said, "so gosponed to find Third." and that was foldered dream too.
+He wanted to pull Third too or the sea to bring has pride and digital too our cultures and tog level it too me liftpanes and give it to our children.
+So were challenged to the contract of the season of the incomplications are startly assisted to the unstained personal transfer with would inflict and demanded a strict and exacting training regime to prepare the crew.
+He also issued a non-regulated challenge to his and \$19, \$4 and cane to an after one of our meetings, kind of agey, and this is vertuins: "Okay, you want to marigate.
+Nainous" 80 who is your teacher?
+And that was the key queetion, and he already knew the answer to the question.
+Then he said, "I Man don't onne, you don't go."
+If the force of the our/intrastation suprived Thompson, the demand its If the force of the our/intrastation suprived Thompson, the demand its If the force of the our/intrastation suprived Thompson, the demand its force. distrit, the already know that his navigation study was brushy exercible in distrit, the already know that his navigation study was brushy exercible the he surface and that he despensarily readed they.
+When is asked when he found the confidence to apprench Paining to said him to reade-specially already to a said their surface-said there was no confidence, that it was simply a matter of harving to ask him.
+If they were to homour fadile alkain's dream, then he had no option.
+Failing was the man he needed.
+Limited by the technology of the day and the remotences of Flailing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
 Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauma and then on to Salpana.
 The was a very short conversation when I got there, because with him everything is very dead infinely.
-Wou does I need to Tall to 18.5 of 18.5 63 he the bushy's ancount "finomas set sail from his Central Profits the model and send you years, put he west of the great has been provided by the profits the profits and send you will be the profits of mind for his profits and the profits of the setting send to the send that would see this vess interactive with the profits of the setting send, to such a source that would see this vess interactive with the profits of the setting send, to such a send that would see the vess interactive with the profits of the setting sends of the send that the profits of the sends of the sends Few other details from the voyage remain, other than the Timons on and daughter seed on the unlimbable lands to the south of mode days Kalifals, and that Tümonan eventually sailed home.
+Wou does I need to Tall to 18.5 of 18.5 63 he the bushy's ancount "finomas set sail from his Central Profits the model and south you special, so the west of the figure has been provided by the profits the profits and south you special to the final his bush and the profits and the profits and the profits and the profits of the setting south to the south and the profits of the setting south to seat a rooter that would see this vesse interactive with the profits of the setting south to seat a rooter that would see this vesse interactive with the Bronick Treach-the sate sensing inglowers of these the setting south the profits of the setting south the setting sout Few other details from the voyage remain, other than the Timons on and daughter seed on the unlimbable lands to the south of mode days Kalifals, and that Tümonan eventually sailed home.
 Academics are showered, also to estimate that the voyage jamos certainly occured sometime between the three voyage jamos certainly occured sometime between the years 1900 and 1900.
 According to archaeological Details Fury of the Academic Viral Remodel Macamen Timother Hirs, radiocarbon dating of archaeological sites and pale occurrionness.
 141 Fifty Years a Feminist